-2.4.3.1 Identification of Circuit Segments in and out of High Fire Threat District and Wildfire Rebuild Area
+2.4.3.1 Identification of Circuit Segments Inside and Outside of Tier 2 or 3 High Fire-Threat Districts and Wildfire Rebuild Areas

 In Screen 1, the Large Electrical Corporation must identify all Circuit Segments in its service territory (All Circuit Segments) and specify which Circuit Segments are located in a Wildfire Rebuild Area or Tier 2 or 3 High Fire-Threat District ("In-Area Circuit Segments").
+If a Circuit Segment has portions both within and outside of a Tier 2 or 3 HFTD, each span crossing the Tier 2 or 3 HFTD boundary and up to two adjacent spans outside of a Tier 2 or 3 HFTD may be considered for undergrounding.